zelalemgetahun9374/Rossmann-Pharmaceuticals-Sales-Prediction/README.md

 The repository has a number of files including python scripts, jupyter notebooks, pdfs and text files.
 Here is their structure with a brief explanation.

 ### data:
-- the folder where the dataset csv file is stored
+- the folder where the dataset csv files are stored

 ### models:
 - the folder where models' pickle files are stored